-radiance has been design to work with either IORT devices like the INTRABEAM® System as well as all IOERT devices like mobile LINACs (MOBETRON, NOVAC, LIAC), and conventional LINACs when adapted to be used for this radiotherapy technique.
+Radiance has been design to work with either IORT devices like the INTRABEAM® System as well as MOBETRON.

-radiance supports a complete set of applicators both for IOERT and IORT devices like the INTRABEAM® System.
+Radiance supports a complete set of applicators both for IOERT and IORT devices like the INTRABEAM® System.

-radiance can be used in all indications for IORT suitable devices.
+Radiance can be used in all indications for IORT suitable devices.
 That includes not only IORT itself, but also intracavity and surface techniques as well.